HBM/node-jet/doc/daemon.markdown

 -  `options.tcpPort`: The listening port for the "trivial" message protocol
 -  `options.wsPort`: The listening port for WebSocket protocol
+-  `options.wsPingInterval`: The interval in which the client gets pinged [MS].
+Useful to prevent getting put to freeze (AWS) be cloud provider.
+-  `options.wsGetAuthentication`: A function which may return a user authentication object (see above).
+If the function returns false, the connection gets refused.
+The argument to the function is the `info` object from [WebSocketServer:verifyClient](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketserveroptions-callback)
 -  `options.server`: An existing (http or https) server to hook onto providing WebSocket protocol

 `options.wsPort` and `options.server` must not be used simultaneously.